SWFSC/viame-web-noaa-gcp/docs/deployment-access.md

 # Access Instance of VIAME-Web

 If you have [configured the containers to start when the VM is started](admin-docker-autostart.md), then skip to [Create SSH Tunnel](deployment-access.md/create-ssh-tunnel).
-Otherwise, run the startup scripts.
+Otherwise, run the startup scripts first.

 ## Run Startup Scripts